FahimaZulfath/VR/CONTRIBUTING.md

 ## How can I contribute
 To contribute for SOHW, you always required a [GitHub account](https://github.com/).
 New to GitHub or contributing to open source for the first time?
 Check this small *free* course, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
 Each series take only 2-3 mins and you will find this useful.

 We know even before you start contributing that getting set up, to work on SOHW and finding a bug that's a good fit for your skills, can be a challenge.
 Go through our repo and the process going on.
 If you find anything weird, report it to us.
-We' re determined to solve hurdles all around to make you people comfortable.
+We are determined to solve hurdles all around to make you people comfortable.

 ### Reporting Bugs
 Bugs are tracked as GitHub [issues](https://github.com/SOHW/sohw.github.io/issues/).
 We always say it as a friendly suggestions from your side for our improvements.
 A huge appreciation for you, since you are caring for us. 😍😇